 Cooked vegetables, legumes, rice, and potatoes.

 Here is a video with an example of dishes such as beans, onions, cooked cabbage, peppers and onions, and lentils.
-A variety of options were offered at this steam table for every meal.
+A nice variety of options were offered at this steam table for every meal.
 Mushrooms, onions, lentils, and cooked soya were surprisingly good on a recent trip.

 Video link ->Vegan foods on buffet